LCLPYT/kibu-world-api/README.md

 ## Converting a world to a dimension
 A "world" is a combination of different dimensions (overworld, nether, end, ...).
 Worlds can be joined in singleplayer and can be loaded by servers.
-Dimensions, are the singular dimensions that make up the world (e.g. overworld, or your custom dimension).
+In contrast, dimensions are the singular dimensions that make up the world (e.g. overworld, or your custom dimension).

 To convert a world to a dimension, you must first know the dimension of the world that you want to "convert" (usually, this is the "overworld" dimension).

 As kibu-world-api needs some extra files, such as level.dat and world_gen_settings.dat, you need to apply the following steps:

 1. In the directory of the world, find the `dimensions/minecraft/overworld` directory (or alternatively another dimension) and copy its contents directly into the world directory.